anaskamel10/Machine-Learning-articles-search-engine/README.md

 with the following features:
  Crawler
  Analyzer that include tokenization, stop words removal and stemming.
- Positional indexing on your dataset.
+ Positional indexing on dataset.
  Handle Boolean search queries (AND, OR, NOT) on terms  Tolerant retrieval to user query (MED algorithm)
  Semantic Retrieval Using WordNet and OWL.